valdikaldi/Project_webscrape_DK_properties_Boliga/README.md

 ## Result :
 With this script I was able to gather :
+* 2.623.340 property transactions (real prices)
+* Property characteristics of 1.031.595 unique properties

+However, after analysing the data and cleaning it from potential data errors and duplicated properties I end up with a clean dataset of:
 * 2.295.344 million property tranactions (sale prices)
 * Property characteristics of 981.469 unique properties
+* This version was utilized in the empirical project

 ### Example Data